|

 T 4274 was retired from service as part of set C9 in February 2021 and the

-whole set was forwarded to Maintrain for storage the following month.
-The set was returned to Flemington Maintenance Centre on the 5th July 2021, and the car currently remains there.
+The set was returned to Flemington Maintenance Centre on the 5th July 2021.

 |